What are the latest UK testing rules for unvaccinated travellers?

 Announcing the end to measures such as the passenger locator form, transport secretary Grant Shapps described travellers enjoying “greater freedom in time for Easter”, saying “You can travel just like in the good old days”.

-But until that date, the rules are different for vaccinated travellers - those who have had two doses of the vaccine or more - and “unvaccinated” travellers (those who have had one or no jabs).
-Meanwhile, many destinations outside the UK still demand proof of vaccination, a negative test result, or both, to cross their borders.
+However, many destinations outside the UK still demand proof of vaccination, a negative test result, or both, to cross their borders, while others have banned unvaccinated visitors outright.

 So what paperwork, testing and other travel admin do you need before leaving or entering the UK?